grig23/primetime.en/help/digital-rights-management/protected-streaming/understanding-deployment/setting-the-license-server/running-the-license-server.md

 ### Partition log file {#section_5660137CD6AA40519E72A4315534846B}

-The partition log file, [!DNL flashaccess-partition.log], is located in the [!DNL <LicenseServer.LogRoot>/flashaccesserver] directory.
+The partition log file, [!DNL flashaccess-partition.log], is located in the `<LicenseServer.LogRoot>/flashaccesserver` directory.
 It includes log messages that have been generated during the processing of a license request.

 ### Tenant log file {#section_F0257CC0831647F18A746B4F02E3E910}

-Each tenant's tenant log file, [!DNL flashaccess-tenant.log], is located in [!DNL <LicenseServer.LogRoot>/flashaccesserver/tenants/<tenantname>].
+Each tenant's tenant log file, [!DNL flashaccess-tenant.log], is located in `<LicenseServer.LogRoot>/flashaccesserver/tenants/<tenantname>`.
 The tenant log includes audit information that describes each license that is generated for this tenant.

 ## Updating configuration files {#updating-configuration-files}